chrisadkin/PX-DR-AKS-To-GKE/README.md

 The instructions for building and testing the solution are as follows, click on the link to each section for the detailed instructions pertaining to that section:

-1. Create the AKS cluster
+1. Create the AKS cluster.
    This can be carried out manually via the Azure Portal per the instructions in [this article](https://docs.portworx.com/install-portworx/cloud/azure/aks/), alternatively [this Terraform configuration](https://github.com/chrisadkin/PX-Terraform/blob/main/AKS/README.md) can be used

-2. Deploy Portworx to the AKS Cluster
+2. Deploy Portworx to the AKS Cluster.
    Follow the instructions from the ["Generate Specs"](https://docs.portworx.com/install-portworx/cloud/azure/aks/) section of this article onwards in order to do this.

-3. Create the GKE cluster
+3. Create the GKE cluster.
    Carry this activity out via the Google Cloud Platform portal following the instructions in [this article](https://docs.portworx.com/install-portworx/cloud/gcp/gke/operator/), alternatively the cluster can be created using [this Terraform configuration](https://github.com/chrisadkin/PX-Terraform/blob/main/GKE/README.md).

-4. Deploy Portworx to the GKE Cluster
+4. Deploy Portworx to the GKE Cluster.
    Follow the instructions from the ["Generate Specs"](https://docs.portworx.com/install-portworx/cloud/gcp/gke/operator/) section of this article onwards in order to do this.

-3. Create Azure blob storage container
+3. Create Azure blob storage container.
 4. [Deploy Portworx Enterprise to each cluster](https://github.com/chrisadkin/PX-DR-AKS-To-GKE/blob/main/deploy-portworx-enterprise/README.md)
 5. [Configure PX-DR](https://github.com/chrisadkin/PX-DR-AKS-To-GKE/blob/main/configure-px-dr/README.md)
 6. [Test failover](https://github.com/chrisadkin/PX-DR-AKS-To-GKE/blob/main/test-failover/README.md)